Fix Sweaty Feet: Best UK Socks Tested & Ranked

 Merino wool and alpaca wool are the best materials for preventing foot odour.
 Both wick moisture away from skin and have natural antimicrobial properties that inhibit odour-causing bacteria.
 Bamboo is also effective.
 Avoid cotton entirely—it traps moisture and allows bacteria to thrive.

 Struggling with sweaty feet?
 Noblesocks crafts premium socks from alpaca and merino wool—nature's most effective moisture-wicking materials.
+Check our verified customer reviews to see real experiences.
 Browse our collections and experience the difference quality materials make.